See you in the waters at The Wilds!

 Balance is due upon arrival at camp.

-- Register online for summer camp, and we'll waive a $10 processing fee! (the $10 fee is already included in the published price of camp.)
+- Register online for summer camp, and we'll waive a $10 processing fee! (does not apply to the week of June 1-6)

 Please be aware that some weeks of camp may be full several weeks prior to early registrations, so please call for space availability.